 The entire family eats the Christmas Eve dinner together between 4 to 6 PM.
-The dinner is considered to be the single most important meal of the Christmas.
+The dinner is considered to be the single most important meal of Christmas.

 After finishing the dinner, all family members move over to the Christmas tree, under which Baby Jesus (Ježíšek), who is the gift-giver in the Czech Republic, laid the gifts.

-The gifts are then unpacked while watching a Christmas fairy tale on TV, spending nice time together.
+The gifts are then unpacked while watching a Christmas fairy tale on TV, spending a nice time together.

 Czech Christmas Dinner